navneethrajesh08/Google_Data_Analytics_Capstone-Cyclistic/README.md

 - What surprises did you discover in the data?
   - Casual customers might exhibit longer ride durations, possibly extending up to a month.
 It could be beneficial to monitor such behaviors in real-time to potentially encourage them to transition to annual memberships.
 - What trends or relationships did you find in the data?
-  - Members are more consistent with their usage during day hours and during the week.
+  - Member riders are more consistent with their usage during day hours and during the week.
 They are also more likely to use the service during colder months, where casual members sharply decrease.
 - How will these insights help answer your business questions?
   - These insights highlight how both member-types use the service differently.
 Hence it does allow me to answer the business question.